Forestiere Underground Gardens: History

-Description
+Design

 There are 65 rooms in the Forestiere Underground Gardens.
-It has a summer bedroom, a winter bedroom, a bath, a functional kitchen, a fish pond, and a parlor with a fireplace.
-Interspersed amongst the beautiful stone walls and archways are grottoes and courtyards that allow for pockets of light.
+It has a summer bedroom, a winter bedroom, a bath, a functional kitchen, a fishpond, and a parlor with a fireplace.
+Interspersed amongst the stone walls and archways are grottoes and courtyards that allow for pockets of light.
 The intricate pathways were created section by section, over a span of 10 acre, without the aid of blueprints.
 There are three levels within the underground structure, one 10 ft deep, one 20 ft deep, and one 23 ft deep.

-The gardens have skylights and catchbasins for water.
-The dirt that was moved to create the large structure was utilized elsewhere to fill planters, create stones placed within the catacombs, and to level out other parts of the land.
+The gardens have skylights and catch basins for water.
+The dirt that was moved to create the large structure was used elsewhere to fill planters, create stones placed within the catacombs, and to level out other parts of the land.
+The hardpan he excavated was reused as bricks for archways and supports.
 The pathways and rooms were constructed with various widths to help direct airflow by creating pressure as it moves through narrower portions and maintain movement as it bounces off the slants and curves of the cavernous walls.
 The conical skylights allow for the hot air to be pushed out more quickly and the cool air to remain below.

 The plants and trees, some of which are over 100 years old, are protected from the frost in the winter months by virtue of construction.
 Each level was planted at different times, so they bloom in succession, in order to lengthen the growing season.
 It houses a variety of fruit ranging from citrus and berries to exotic fruits like the kumquat, loquat, and jujube.
 The trees have been grafted to bear more than one kind of fruit, allowing for a larger variety to be grown throughout the space.
 Trees and vines were also planted above the dwelling, acting as insulation and forming canopies that provide protection from the elements.